Top of page

 Active monitoring (watch and wait)

-Sometimes, lymphoma doesn’t need treatment straightaway.
-Instead, you might have active monitoring: regular appointments to check on your lymphoma until it needs treatment.
-Active monitoring is also called ‘watch and wait’ or sometimes ‘active surveillance’.
+Lymphoma doesn’t always need treatment straightaway.
+Instead, you might have active monitoring.
+This means that you have regular appointments to check on your lymphoma until it needs treatment.

 On this page